15 hot new hotels to check out in 2017

 As the most exclusive resorts go to even greater lengths to differentiate their offerings, we pack up the designer luggage to find the best new properties to check into in 2017.

-Soneva Jani, Maldives.
+1. Soneva Jani, Maldives

 With 24 over-water villas and one sprawling island villa set on a private lagoon in the Maldives, the newest Soneva resort might just be the best yet.

-Each of the resort's multi-level water villas has its own private pool and a retractable roof that allows guests to sleep beneath the stars.
+Each of the resort's multilevel water villas has its own private pool and a retractable roof that allows guests to sleep beneath the stars.
 Many villas also have slides that transport guests directly from the top level into the lagoon below.
 Other hotel highlights include a spa, an observatory -- home to the largest telescope in the Indian Ocean -- and an outdoor cinema.

 Opened: December 2016